Python library to communicate with Marty the Robot V1 and V2 by Robotical

 Arguments:

-- angle in degreesmove_time
+• position - angle in degrees

-- Blocking mode override; whether to wait for physical movement to
+• blocking - Blocking mode override; whether to wait for physical movement to finish before returning.
+Defaults to the value returned by self.is_blocking().

 True if Marty accepted the request